Fed's Mester says U.S. bond yield jump not of immediate concern

-ST. LOUIS (Reuters) - A jump in long-term U.S. bond yields on Wednesday is not of immediate concern, Cleveland Federal Reserve President Loretta Mester said, adding that any pronounced “divergence” between the United States and other economies will need to be monitored.
+ST. LOUIS, Oct 3 (Reuters) - A jump in long-term U.S. bond yields on Wednesday is not of immediate concern, Cleveland Federal Reserve President Loretta Mester said, adding that any pronounced “divergence” between the United States and other economies will need to be monitored.

 “The fact that interest rates moved on one day is not a concerning thing.
 Markets are volatile,” Mester told reporters after speaking at a community banking conference in St. Louis.